28 Popular Restaurant Dishes That Are Great for People with Diabetes

 At Mediterranean restaurants: Chicken kabob

 Next time you’re craving Greek grub, Jacobson suggests noshing on a chicken kabob with grilled veggies or a Greek salad with grilled chicken.
 “Since it’s a lot of mixing and matching proteins and vegetables, Mediterranean food can easily be made diabetic compliant,” Jacobson explains.

 At Mediterranean restaurants: Hummus with vegetables

 “While many foods at a Greek restaurant tend to be high in sodium, there are a number of items that have reasonable amounts of calories and fat, and provide plenty of nutrition,” Bannan points out.
 Some of her go-tos: hummus with raw vegetables, yemista (vegetables stuffed with herbs baked with rice), dolmades (grapevine leaves stuffed with rice and veggies), Greek salad, and moussaka (eggplant casserole).
 (Use these tricks to make your diet more Mediterranean.)

 At Mediterranean restaurants: Falafel platter

-According to Zanini, a delicious diabetes-friendly meal at a Greek restaurant includes chicken or lamb skewers with a side of tzatziki sauce, one or two falafel balls, and a side Greek salad.
+According to Zanini, a delicious meal at a Greek restaurant for diabetes includes chicken or lamb skewers with a side of tzatziki sauce, one or two falafel balls, and a side Greek salad.
 “This meal is high in protein, fiber, and carbs.
 It’s the perfect combination of protein and fiber to keep blood sugar levels stable,” she says of her recommendation.
-Don’t miss the science-backed tips can help reverse diabetes.
+Don’t miss the science-backed tips can help improve your blood sugar.